strangerstudios/pmpro-events/readme.txt

 2. Event information is hidden on the site.

 == Changelog ==
+= 1.4 - 2023-02-01 =
+* ENHANCEMENT: Support recurring events for The Events Calendar.
+It inherits the 'main' event membership settings.
+* BUG FIX: Resolve a database warning (unique alias warnings) for The Events Calendar in some instances when SQL queries run multiple times.

 = 1.3.1 - 2022-01-26 =
 * BUG FIX: Changed two hooks to the correct names in the integration for The Events Calendar.